Patty Schnyder: Career

-1994–2011: Top-10 breakthrough, Grand Slam semifinal, success on the WTA Tour
+1994–2011: Top-10 breakthrough, major semifinal, success on the WTA Tour

 In 1996, Schnyder made her Grand Slam main-draw debut at the French Open.
 In 1997, she quickly rose up through the rankings, and by August 1998 she had entered the WTA top 10.
 However, Schnyder fell out of the top 10 in April 1999 and spent the next six years ranked in the 15–30 range before re-entering the top 10 in May 2005.

 In December 2003, Schnyder married Rainer Hofmann, who had accompanied her on the WTA Tour since 1999 and became her full-time tennis coach in early 2003.

 Schnyder won eleven singles titles, including a victory in Zürich (Tier-I event) over former No. 1, Lindsay Davenport, and five doubles titles.
-Her first title on U.S. soil came in August 2005, when she won at Cincinnati's Western & Southern Open.
+Her first title on U.S. soil came in August 2005, when she won the Cincinnati Open.
 Schnyder defeated four top-10 players consecutively, including Serena Williams and then-world No. 1 Jennifer Capriati, in 2002 at the Family Circle Cup in Charleston, which is the largest women-only tennis event held in the United States.

 Schnyder's best Grand Slam performance came at the 2004 Australian Open, where she reached the semifinals, before falling to Kim Clijsters.
 Later that season, she also reached the semifinals at the Tier-I tournaments in Charleston and Zurich, two large WTA events where Schnyder compiled an excellent record.

 2005 was Schnyder's most consistent overall season to date.
 She reached five tour finals, winning two of them (Gold Coast and Cincinnati, both Tier-III events).
 She was runner-up at the Tier-I events Rome (to Amélie Mauresmo) and Zurich (to Lindsay Davenport).
 She also reached the final in Linz (Tier II), falling to Nadia Petrova.
 She reached the career high of world No. 7 after the end-of-season WTA Championships.

 2006 proved to be a good season for Schnyder also, staying within the top 10 and reaching the finals in Charleston (defeating top seed and defending champion Justine Henin in the semifinals and also ending Henin's winning streak on clay, though Schnyder lost to Petrova in the final), and in Stanford (falling to top seed and defending champion Kim Clijsters).